Learning to Fuse Asymmetric Feature Maps in Siamese Trackers: Conclusion

 \section{Conclusion}

 We propose a learnable module, called the asymmetric convolution (ACM), to efficiently fuse feature maps of different sizes in Siamese trackers.
 Our ACM addresses the limitations of standard DW-XCorr and benefits from large-scale offline training.
 Further, ACM possesses the flexibility to integrate useful non-visual information, such as the location (b-box size) of target b-box in the initial frame.
 We integrate ACM into three Siamese tracking architectures.
 Experiments on six datasets demonstrate that ACM-based trackers provide consistent improvement over their baselines, leading to favorable results against existing methods.
+Also we believe ACM would benefit other tasks.